BenMukebo/BenMukebo/README.md

 <!--   <summary><h2>What I currently do</h2></summary> -->
  ### About Me :man:
+- 🎓 I have a **Bachelor's degree** in engineering (Technology).
+Obtained from Kigali Independent University, Rwanda.
 - 🎓 I have completed the full-stack web curriculum at <a href="https://www.microverse.org/"> ![](https://img.shields.io/badge/Microverse-blueviolet)</a>, a remote software development school.
 - 🔭 Currently, I’m looking to collaborate on and contribute to open-source projects 🥅.
 - 👨‍💻  I’m currently buildind some side project and learning some high level programming skills🌍️.